elastic/integrations/packages/azure/docs/activitylogs.md

 # Azure Activity Logs

-The Azure Logs integration retrieves different types of log data from Azure.

-There are several requirements before using the integration since the logs will actually be read from Azure Event Hubs.
+Azure Activity Logs provide insight into the operations on each Azure resource in the subscription.
+Use the Activity log to determine the what, who, and when for any write operations taken on the resources in your subscription.

 ## Requirements and setup

-Refer to the [Azure logs](https://docs.elastic.co/integrations/azure) page for more information about setting up and using this integration.
+Refer to the [Azure Logs](https://docs.elastic.co/integrations/azure) page for more information about setting up and using this integration.

 ## Settings